 Specialization: Programming Languages

 Career Goal: Start-up business or working for Google

-Kyle Lemmel arrived at IU’s School of Informatics and Computing last fall and immediately realized he was behind some of his other classmates.
+Kyle Lemmel arrived at IU’s School of Informatics, Computing, and Engineering last fall and immediately realized he was behind some of his other classmates.

 The freshman from Indianapolis knew from an early age that he loved computers, and he was excited to tackle the challenge of learning how to program software.
 Lemmel had always tinkered with programming, but he also was self-taught for the most part.
 Books and online videos had been his window to the world of programming.